Gay Analogy may sound off-putting to some non-gay Christians but analogy is a principled way to understand God’s will in the Bible.

 God blessed Amram and Jochebed’s forbidden relationship and used their children, Aaron, Miriam and Moses, to lead Israel out of Egypt.
 God used Moses, their youngest child, to write five books of the Bible.

-Therefore, we reason that a gay or lesbian couple in committed relationship can also do a wonderful job of raising children who love and serve God.
+Therefore, we reason that a married gay or lesbian couple can also do a wonderful job of raising children who love and serve God.

-Because our gay analogy meets these strict criteria and God blessed Amram and Jochebed’s forbidden relationship, we conclude that God can and does bless loving homosexual relationships which are within the Biblical moral framework - committed, faithful, noncultic.
+Because our gay analogy meets these strict criteria and God blessed Amram and Jochebed’s forbidden relationship, we conclude that God can and does bless loving gay marriages which, by the way are culturally accepted and legal in all fifty states in the USA.

 There are four popular analogies which are used to validate Gay Relationships as blessed by God.
 Click here to examine these four popular analogies.